cosmos/sdk-tutorials/academy/xl-cosmjs/first-steps.md

 )
 ```

-Small trick, you set the gas price in the client so that you can later put `"auto"` for gas.
+Here is a little trick for convenience.
+Set the gas price in the client so that you can later put `"auto"` for gas.

 Check that it works just like the read-only client, from which [it inherits](https://github.com/cosmos/cosmjs/blob/0f0c9d8a754cbf01e17acf51d3f2dbdeaae60757/packages/stargate/src/signingstargateclient.ts#L147), by adding: